Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/450-test-suites.md

 The `postValidate()` method works similarly to `preValidate()`.
 It is used to validate the page just loaded in `execute()` and ensures that the data matches the expectations.
 The full set of JUnit assertions is available.

-You can't explicitly call the `postValidate()` method; the framework does so instead.
+You can't explicitly call the `postValidate()` method; the framework does it for you.
 Additionally, error messages can't be suppressed.
 If a page has different outcomes based on random data or states, you have to explicitly handle that in your validation code.

 #### Validators

 We strongly encourage you to write individual validation classes for easy reuse.
-As soon as a certain check has to be done more than once, it is suited for a validator implementation.
-This simplifies the maintenance of tests and makes them less error-prone because copy-paste causes typical programming errors.
+As soon as a certain check has to be done more than once, it should be implemented as a validator.
+This simplifies the maintenance of tests and makes them less prone to typical copy-paste errors.

 Some common validation routines are already covered by default validators, such as a HTTP response code, HTML end tag, and HTTP content length validation.
 See package `com.xceptance.xlt.api.validators` in the API documentation for more information on this topic.